openhab/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 If multiple keys or key tables are programmed in a single "send keys" command, multiple triggers will be executed.

+> Notice: Don't test the command with the "Test command" button in LCN-PRO.
+This will send a command from LCN-PRO to openHAB, but openHAB expects the module as the sender.
+Simply press the physical button at the module for testing.

 ### Remote Control

 To evaluate commands from LCN remote controls (e.g. LCN-RT or LCN-RT16), the module's I-port behavior must be configured as "IR access control" within *LCN-PRO*: